Because you belong at Twilio

-- As part of these duties you may find yourself rewriting a low-rated page, building a new sample application, authoring new tutorials, assisting with the launch of a new feature, or reviewing the work of a fellow Developer Educator or our external contributors.
+In this role, you may find yourself rewriting existing content, building a new sample application, authoring new tutorials, shepherding API reference documentation out the door, assisting with the launch of a new feature, creating and reviewing content for TwilioQuest, or reviewing the work of a fellow Developer Educator or our external contributors.

-- In addition, you’ll own and expand your product’s exercises in TwilioQuest, Twilio’s video game / training platform.
-You’ll also attend and possibly lead a few of our Superclass training events, including at SIGNAL, our annual conference in San Francisco.
+- Attend and optionally lead a few of our Superclass training events, including at SIGNAL, our annual conference in San Francisco.

-- Finally, you’ll occasionally build new features for the platform which powers Twilio’s documentation and TwilioQuest.
-And you’ll take a shift every 6 weeks in our on-call rotation for our corner of twilio.com.
+- Take a shift every 6-8 weeks in our on-call rotation for our corner of twilio.com.

 Twilio is truly unique; we are a company committed to your growth, your learning, your development and your entire employee experience.
 We only win when our employees succeed and we're dedicated to helping you develop your strengths.
 We invest in weeks dedicated to tackling hard problems and creating your own ideas.
 We have a cultural foundation built on diversity, inclusion and innovation and we want you and your ideas to thrive at Twilio.
 Come join us.

-More than 2 million developers around the world have used Twilio to unlock the magic of communications to improve any human experience.
-Twilio has democratized communications channels like voice, text, chat, and video by virtualizing the world’s telecommunications infrastructure through APIs that are simple enough for any developer to use, yet robust enough to power the world’s most demanding applications.
+Millions of developers around the world have used Twilio to unlock the magic of communications to improve any human experience.
+Twilio has democratized communications channels like voice, text, chat, video and email by virtualizing the world’s communications infrastructure through APIs that are simple enough for any developer to use, yet robust enough to power the world’s most demanding applications.
 By making communications a part of every software developer's toolkit, Twilio is enabling innovators across every industry — from emerging leaders to the world’s largest organizations — to reinvent how companies engage with their customers.

 Twilio is proud to be an equal opportunity workplace and is an affirmative action employer.
 We are committed to equal opportunity regardless of race, color, ancestry, religion, gender, gender identity, parental or pregnancy status, national origin, sexual orientation, age, citizenship, marital status, disability, or Veteran status and operate in compliance with the San Francisco Fair Chance Ordinance.